cbahlai/OSRR_course/13_authorship_in_collaboration.md

 1. I agree with the [ICMJE recommendations](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) - authors need to be involved in design/analysis of the research, AND the writing of the paper.
 2. Any significant intellectual contribution to the software or research is sufficient.
 3. Any significant contribution to the software is sufficient.
-4. Any contribution to the software is sufficient or authorship.
+4. Any contribution to the software is sufficient for authorship.

 Please decide on one, and then [read some of the comments](http://ivory.idyll.org/blog/2015-authorship-on-software-papers.html#comment-2420769424) on the blog post.
 At random, please pick 3 substantive comments that disagree with you, and record their URLs.
 Then fill out [this form](...).